-10. Public policies towards the Social Economy in European Union countries which have included explicit references, albeit fragmentary and disjointed, to the institutional forms that make up the social economy.
-The examples include active employment policies involving workers' co-operatives and integration enterprises, social services policies, where associations, foundations and other non-profit organisations have played a key role, agricultural and rural development policies, in which the agricultural co-operatives have been involved, or references to mutual provident societies in the framework of social security systems.
+Over the last quarter of a century there have been numerous national and regional governments within the European Union which have deployed public policies with explicit references to the social economy in its entirety or to its components.
+In general, they have formulated sector policies which have included explicit references, albeit fragmentary and disjointed, to the institutional forms that make up the social economy.
+The examples include active employment policies involving workers' co-operatives and integration enterprises, social services policies, where associations, foundations and other nonprofit organisations have played a key role, agricultural and rural development policies, in which the agricultural cooperatives have been involved, or references to mutual provident societies in the framework of social security systems.
 More recently, and singularly, policies specific to the SE have emerged, some centred on businesses which operate in the market place and others aimed at non-profit organizations that operate outside the market, but seldom covering both.
-However, the deployment of these policies in the countries of the European Union has been patchy in both its extent and its content.
+However, the deployment of these policies in the countries of the

+European Union has been patchy in both its extent and its content.